Tim-Pet/EWB-Website/README.md

 - A good selfmade template feels just about right to have - I will definitly stick with them.

 ### New:
-- PARALLAX (!Yeah caps is intended!)
+- PARALLAX (!Yeah caps are intended!)
 - Viewport based animations with use-is-in-viewport
 - Basics with React Spring
 - Full Page Animations which affect all components